marconovas/marconovas/README.md

 - Full-stack workflow and deployment basics.

-- Strengthening mathematics and logic to improve problem-solving skills.

 - 🚀 Learning Full Stack Web Development
   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
+  - Styling with Bootstrap to create modern and responsive user interfaces.

 ## 📬 Get in Touch